Kahel na Langit: Reviews

 Writing for Rolling Stone Philippines, Elijah Pareño highlighted that Maki's newest single showcased a different side of him.
 He also highlighted the visual shift, accompanied by heavenly production and Maki's "soaring vocal performance".
 Elijah suggests that "kahel na langit" shifts from yellow's brightness to orange's warmer tone, resulting in a more personal and expansive feeling.

 Commercial performance

 Following its release on June 13, 2025, "Kahel na Langit" debuted two weeks later at number 13 on Top Philippine Songs chart and number 20 on Philippines Hot 100 on Billboard Philippines.
 The song also became the biggest streaming debut in 2025 for an OPM song on Spotify Philippines with 206.5 thousand streams.

 On July 19, the track peaked at number 12 on Philippines Hot 100 and number 4 on Top Philippine Songs on Billboard Philippines.
 On the 33rd week, it peaked at number eleven at the Official Philippines Chart.

+In December, "Kahel na Langit" was recognized by Apple Music Philippines among its Top OPM Songs of 2025, placing eighth.